Fluor Co. (NEW) Sees Unusually High Options Volume (NYSE:FLR)

 Fluor Co.
-(NEW) (NYSE:FLR) saw some unusual options trading activity on Monday.
-Stock investors acquired 8,304 put options on the company.
-This is an increase of 1,210% compared to the typical volume of 634 put options.
+(NEW) (NYSE:FLR) was the recipient of unusually large options trading on Thursday.
+Stock traders acquired 23,144 call options on the company.
+This is an increase of approximately 1,030% compared to the typical volume of 2,048 call options.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Thrivent Financial for Lutherans increased its stake in shares of Fluor Co.
-(NEW) by 616.0% in the 1st quarter.
-Thrivent Financial for Lutherans now owns 262,250 shares of the construction company’s stock valued at $1,812,000 after buying an additional 225,623 shares during the period.
-Nuveen Asset Management LLC boosted its position in shares of Fluor Co.
-(NEW) by 3.2% in the 1st quarter.
-Nuveen Asset Management LLC now owns 488,726 shares of the construction company’s stock worth $3,377,000 after purchasing an additional 15,129 shares during the last quarter.
-State Street Corp boosted its position in shares of Fluor Co.
-(NEW) by 4.9% in the 1st quarter.
-State Street Corp now owns 3,734,661 shares of the construction company’s stock worth $26,144,000 after purchasing an additional 173,080 shares during the last quarter.
-Public Employees Retirement Association of Colorado boosted its position in shares of Fluor Co.
-(NEW) by 13.4% in the 1st quarter.
-Public Employees Retirement Association of Colorado now owns 22,706 shares of the construction company’s stock worth $157,000 after purchasing an additional 2,688 shares during the last quarter.
-Finally, Rhumbline Advisers boosted its position in shares of Fluor Co.
-(NEW) by 10.0% in the 1st quarter.
-Rhumbline Advisers now owns 368,290 shares of the construction company’s stock worth $2,545,000 after purchasing an additional 33,553 shares during the last quarter.
-70.57% of the stock is owned by institutional investors.

-A number of analysts have recently issued reports on the stock.
-Citigroup lowered shares of Fluor Co.
-(NEW) from a “buy” rating to a “neutral” rating and reduced their price target for the stock from $11.00 to $10.00 in a research report on Monday, April 27th.
-Zacks Investment Research upgraded Fluor Co.
-(NEW) from a “sell” rating to a “hold” rating and set a $12.00 target price for the company in a research note on Wednesday, August 19th.
-UBS Group downgraded Fluor Co.
-(NEW) from a “buy” rating to a “neutral” rating and reduced their price objective for the stock from $29.00 to $11.00 in a research report on Monday, April 27th.
-ValuEngine raised Fluor Co.
-(NEW) from a “sell” rating to a “hold” rating in a report on Thursday, July 2nd.
-Finally, Credit Suisse Group reaffirmed a “hold” rating and set a $10.00 price target on shares of Fluor Co.
+FLR has been the subject of several research reports.
+Credit Suisse Group reiterated a “hold” rating and issued a $10.00 price objective on shares of Fluor Co.
 (NEW) in a report on Wednesday, July 29th.
-One research analyst has rated the stock with a sell rating and nine have issued a hold rating to the stock.
-The stock presently has an average rating of “Hold” and a consensus target price of $12.00.
+Zacks Investment Research raised shares of Fluor Co.
+(NEW) from a “sell” rating to a “hold” rating and set a $12.00 target price for the company in a research report on Wednesday, August 19th.
+Finally, ValuEngine raised shares of Fluor Co.
+(NEW) from a “sell” rating to a “hold” rating in a research report on Thursday, July 2nd.
+One equities research analyst has rated the stock with a sell rating and nine have issued a hold rating to the company’s stock.
+Fluor Co.
+(NEW) has a consensus rating of “Hold” and an average price target of $12.00.

 Fluor Corporation, through its subsidiaries, provides engineering, procurement, construction, fabrication and modularization, operation, maintenance and asset integrity, and project management services worldwide.
 It operates through four segments: Energy & Chemicals; Mining, Industrial, Infrastructure & Power; Diversified Services; and Government.